batkhamj/medieval-defense/README.md

 Mini medieval-style tower defense game

 Installation instructions:
-1. Download and open Build folder
+1. Download and extract zip file
+2. Open Build folder
-2. Run Medieval Defense
+3. Run Medieval Defense

 You start with 200 Gold.
 Place the ballistas strategically to keep the enemy castle's troops from reaching your castle.
 Enemies entering your castle